 “I got into product marketing at Procter and Gamble, where I was responsible for the Müller drug chain business and the full sales and marketing strategy in and outside stores for brands like Ariel, Lenor, Pampers, Gillette, Head & Shoulders, and many more.

 “I led the Go-to-Market strategy to Croatia and Slovenia, and I only realized later that it was not only customer business development, which is how it was internally called, but also product marketing as it became a unique ´startup like´ business unit.And fun fact: Product marketing is originated from brand marketing; this was born at Procter and Gamble!”

 “I discovered it accidentally.
 I wanted to work in the sports industry so I applied for dozens of internships until I finally ended up being an intern for the Adidas football product team in Germany.”

 Elliott Rayner, Head of Product Marketing at Babbel

-Skills needed to start a product marketing career
+What skills do you need to start a product marketing career?

 What skills do you need to be a product marketer?
 Well, Lisa Edwards, Senior Product Marketing Manager at HubSpot, joined us on an episode of our Product Marketing Insider podcast, in which she shared her expertise on moving into a new job in product marketing.